gdar463/ai-motoria/movenet/README.md

 1. Install at least [Python](https://www.python.org/) version 3.8, but not more than 3.12
 2. Clone the repo
 3. Install the requirements from [pyproject.toml](pyproject.toml)
-   1. Just run `pip install .` in this directory
+   1. Just run `pip install .` in the repo's root
 4. Install Tensorflow following these [instructions](https://www.tensorflow.org/install/pip) from the TF Wiki

 ## Usage